HannahJa/GitClass/README.md

 This is another change made on Github

-This is the conflict solution
+This is the conflict solution for

+I hate Kuromi